Ecotrust/madrona/docs/installation.rst

 .. note::

-    While you can install the python dependencies globally, we highly recomment :ref:`creating a virtual environment<virtualenv>` and running these commands from within the activated virtualenv.
+    While you can install the python dependencies globally, we highly recommend :ref:`creating a virtual environment<virtualenv>` and running these commands from within the activated virtualenv.
     This will allow you to isolate the python dependencies from other projects on the same server.